ly-0111/TrueInflowToolkit-TIT-/README.md

 - `option`: `True` = Ensemble Kalman Smoother; `False` = Ensemble Kalman Filter.

 ## Note on Hydrodynamic Model
-Note: The hydrodynamic model component is not included in this public release due to confidentiality constraints related to terrain data.
-If you require the complete version with the hydrodynamic model for research purposes, please contact the corresponding author: liupan@whu.edu.cn.
+Note: This public release includes the hydrodynamic model data; however, the terrain cross-section data are relatively coarse due to confidentiality constraints.
+Before using any of the publicly released data, please contact the corresponding author (liupan@whu.edu.cn).

 ## Results and Visualization
 We have uploaded all calculation results in the plot folder and provided plotting code examples.
 You can reproduce the figures from the paper: